Grain Free Brownies, Gluten Free, Chocolatey, and Delicious is a quick and easy blender recipe you can prepare in minutes.

 - Let cool in pan at least 20 minutes before cutting.

-The result was that I had some left over batter which I added to a mini muffin pan.
+I didn’t want to waste this delicious brownie batter so I used the batter to make mini muffins.
 This gave me delicious brownie bites for snack.